0xjcf/ignite-element/README.md

 # IgniteElement

-IgniteElement is a lightweight library for creating web components with support for multiple state management libraries. <br/>It allows developers to integrate Redux, MobX, or XState seamlessly while maintaining flexibility and a consistent API.
+IgniteElement is a lightweight library for creating web components with support for multiple state management libraries.
+It allows developers to integrate Redux, MobX, or XState seamlessly while maintaining flexibility and a consistent API.

 ## Table of Contents